 The Academic Fortunes of Stellah Rinka

 Stellah is a graduate of Mara Girls Leadership School and first recipient of our scholarship program, now at an academic high school in the region.
-Amos recently visited her family and shares this story.
+Amos recently visited her family.

 How interventions rescued a Maasai girl at the verge of marriage.
 A story of hope, determination, courage, and hunger for education.